Resiliency: Detailed Flood Prep Info for Red Hook

 April 2013, Carolina Salguero and PortSide NewYork received a White House “Champions of Change” award for Sandy recovery (protecting the MARY A. WHALEN and offering Sandy recovery services).
 We also were also honored by the NYS Senate.

 Senior member of the federal disaster response team from FEMA, NOAA and the EPA came to meet with us after hearing Salguero speak at the White House awards.
-PortSide's our conversations with the feds, along with attending many public resiliency planning meetings, helped PortSide refine resiliency plans we had been hashing out.
+PortSide's our conversations with the feds, along with attending many public resiliency planning meetings, helped PortSide refine resiliency plans we had been hashing out, and helped inspire the federal FEMA High Water Mark program.

 At the 2016 Red Hook Hackathon, Red Hook worked with a hacker team to create a working model of a vehicle flood evacuation plan.
 PortSide seeks support to bring this concept to business organizations and to the City and then implement the concepts.